fukawi2/procurve-bup/README.md

 Add the `-a` flag to have a tarball archive of all the retrieved configuration files created.

+Additionally, using the `-g` flag will cause the output path to be treated as a git repository and changes to config files will be automatically committed to the tree.
+If the directory is not already a git repository, it will be initialized as one (using `git init`) automatically.

 ## Configuration

 ### Switch Configuration